 Don't Miss: Our Best Crowd-Pleasing Super Bowl Recipes

 I was planning what I'm going to serve-sweet-hot chili wings, 7-layer dip and beefy chili-and I started thinking.
 There are two things I can never get enough of at Super Bowl parties: Buffalo sauce and vegetables.
 My solution?
-I created this new recipe for addictive Sriracha Buffalo Cauliflower Bites in the EatingWell Test Kitchen.
+I created this recipe for addictive Sriracha Buffalo Cauliflower Bites in the EatingWell Test Kitchen.
 They're a healthy meatless alternative to classic Buffalo chicken wings that even my vegetarian and gluten-free friends can eat.

 Cauliflower is the ultimate party veggie: it only has 29 calories per cup and is packed with vitamin C, vitamin K, folate and fiber.
 When you roast the florets, they get nutty, brown and a little crispy.
 Plus, it's a great carrier for the sauce, which I kept healthy by reducing the amount of sodium-laden hot sauce and butter, adding lemon juice for tang and sriracha for heat.
 You can eat these cauliflower morsels to get your Buffalo fill and your veggies at the same time.